arq5x/bedtools2/docs/content/general-usage.rst

 4. **name** - Defines the name of the BED feature.
  - *Any string can be used*.
 For example, "LINE", "Exon3", "HWIEAS_0001:3:1:0:266#0/1", or "my_Feature".
  - *This column is optional*.
 5. **score** - The UCSC definition requires that a BED score range from 0 to 1000, inclusive.
-However, BEDTools allows any string to be stored in this field in order to allow greater flexibility in annotation features.
+However, bedtools allows any string to be stored in this field in order to allow greater flexibility in annotation features.
 For example, strings allow scientific notation for p-values, mean enrichment values, etc. It should be noted that this flexibility could prevent such annotations from being correctly displayed on the UCSC browser.
  - *Any string can be used*.
 For example, 7.31E-05 (p-value), 0.33456 (mean enrichment value), "up", "down", etc.
  - *This column is optional*.
 6. **strand** - Defines the strand - either '+' or '-'.
  - *This column is optional*.
 7. **thickStart** - The starting position at which the feature is drawn thickly.
- - *Allowed yet ignored by BEDTools*.
+ - *Allowed yet ignored by bedtools*.
 8. **thickEnd** - The ending position at which the feature is drawn thickly.
- - *Allowed yet ignored by BEDTools*.
+ - *Allowed yet ignored by bedtools*.
 9. **itemRgb** - An RGB value of the form R,G,B (e.g. 255,0,0).
- - *Allowed yet ignored by BEDTools*.
+ - *Allowed yet ignored by bedtools*.
 10. **blockCount** - The number of blocks (exons) in the BED line.
- - *Allowed yet ignored by BEDTools*.
+ - *Allowed yet ignored by bedtools*.
 11. **blockSizes** - A comma-separated list of the block sizes.
- - *Allowed yet ignored by BEDTools*.
+ - *Allowed yet ignored by bedtools*.
 12. **blockStarts** - A comma-separated list of block starts.
- - *Allowed yet ignored by BEDTools*.
+ - *Allowed yet ignored by bedtools*.

-BEDTools requires that all BED input files (and input received from stdin) are **tab-delimited**.
-The following types of BED files are supported by BEDTools:
+bedtools requires that all BED input files (and input received from stdin) are **tab-delimited**.
+The following types of BED files are supported by bedtools:

 1.  | **BED3**: A BED file where each feature is described by **chrom**, **start**, and **end**.